MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 12. For the rule query, paste in the following KQL statement:

-**Warning:** When using the Paste function to the virtual machine.
-Extra | (pipe) characters could be added.
+    >**Warning:** When using the Paste function to the virtual machine extra | (pipe) characters could be added.
 Make sure you use Notepad first to paste the following query.

 ```KQL
 AuditLogs